Written by Jeanie Bryant, coordinator for the Global Health Center at the Institute for Public Health

-By Jeanie Bryant, Harvey A. Friedman Center for Aging, Institute for Public Health
+At the time of publishing, Jeanie Bryant worked with the Harvey A. Friedman Center for Aging at Institute for Public Health

 As we celebrate Older Americans Month, I have been thinking about what it means to be an older person.
 In 2017, when I retired at the age of 65, I did not think of myself as an older American.
 For me, it’s not about age or labels, especially labels that promote negative stereotypes about older adults.
 I am retired, but not a retiree.
 I am older, but not a senior or elderly.
 For me it’s about making time to live my life with purpose.
 I make choices every day in how I live my life so that there is purpose, meaning, and engagement with family, friends, and my broader community.

 Some years ago, The Purpose Driven Life by Rick Warren was published and remained on The New York Times bestseller list for over 90 weeks.
 Did I read the book?
 No, but it was the title that intrigued me.
 In 2002, when the book was published, I was still 10 years plus away from my retirement date.
 As part of the Baby Boomer generation, I understood that a life with purpose would be important to maintain my health and wellbeing in the remaining decades of my life.
 When the time was right, I began to develop a five-year plan to retirement with this focus in mind.

 Eleanor Roosevelt said, “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.”
 One of the ways I experience life with purpose and new experiences is through volunteering.